ipwill/nodejs-auth-starter/README.md

 # Real-time User Authentication (Vanilla JavaScript)

-A basic user authentication foundation built with vanilla JavaScript, featuring built-in 2FA support, secure password hashing, and JWT-based authentication.
-It includes a pre-styled front end with light and dark themes and uses a built-in better-sqlite3 database for user data.
-Designed to be lightweight (~350KiB) and unopinionated, this project aims to provide a head start for developing custom user authentication in Node.js web apps.
+A simple lightweight (~350KiB) user auth web app that has built-in 2FA (mandatory), password validation, password update/reset and JWT-based authentication.
+The app comes with a styled responsive frontend UI that comes with dark/light theme support, dynamic user profiles, and more.
+This project aims to provide a head start for developing custom user authentication in Node.js web apps.

 ## Features: